 Interactive, verifiable traffic crash dashboards built from public DOT data.
 No ads.
 No law firms.
 No affiliation.
 Just the numbers.

 Every number on these dashboards links back to a publicly available dataset.
-I process raw state DOT crash data — hundreds of thousands of records per year — and turn it into interactive, searchable, verifiable dashboards that anyone can use.
+I process raw state and city DOT crash data — hundreds of thousands of records per year — and turn it into interactive, searchable, verifiable dashboards that anyone can use.

 The goal is to make crash data accessible to the people who live on these roads — not just the engineers and bureaucrats who control them.
 If your city publishes crash data, it can be added to the platform.